 - Divorce settlement/child support payments.
 If a disabled spouse qualifies for public benefits, the divorce settlement can direct monthly alimony or a lump sum distribution to be placed in a first-party trust.
 Child support payments can also sometimes be paid into a first-party trust to protect the government benefits of a disabled child.

-- Inheritance or life-insurance proceeds.
+- An inheritance or life-insurance proceeds.
 An inheritance or life insurance payout can often cause a disabled person to lose public benefits.
 If a third-party special needs trust has not been created, the inherited assets, now “received,” can be placed in a first-party special needs trust.
 Although a Medicaid payback is now required, the first-party trust will allow the disabled individual to retain his or her inherited assets and government benefits.

 Basic Requirements of First-Party Special Needs Trusts